tfeb/star/README.md

 nil
 ```

 `stepping-values` is conceptually similar to `stepping` but it steps a single set of multiple values.
-Its syntax is `(stepping-values vars &key initially then types values while until)`
+Its syntax is `(stepping-values vars &key initially then types values while until)`, or `(stepping-values vars &key as types values while until)`.

 - `vars` is a list of variables to step.
-- `initially` is a form returning multiple values for them: the default is to bind them all to`nil`.
+-  In the first form`initially` is a form returning multiple values for them: the default is to bind them all to`nil`, and `then` is a form returning new values, the default being not to assign new values.
-- `then` is a form returning new values, the default being not to assign new values.
+- In the second form `as` is used to specify the values of the variables at each step.
 - `values` is a form which returns values from the iteration.
 - `types` is a list of types for the variables.
 - `while` and `until` are as in `stepping`.